 You can rollover your 457(b) plan into an IRA Rollover and convert from there.

-Although 401(k) and 403(b) are the two most common employer-sponsored account types, those who have access to 457(b) plans have access to a large amount of additional tax-advantaged savings opportunities.
+Although 401(k) and 403(b) are the two most common employer-sponsored retirement account types, those who have access to 457(b) plans have access to a large amount of additional tax-advantaged savings opportunities.

 You can perform these rollovers after age 59 1/2 or when you are “out of service,” meaning terminated or retired from that employer.
 Once the assets are in an IRA Rollover, you can convert per usual.